IBM names Martin Jetter head of global technology services unit

 IBM, the world's largest technology services company, is struggling to keep up with shifts in the industry as hardware becomes increasingly commoditized.
 The company, once best known for mainframe computers, has been pivoting to higher-margin businesses such as security software and cloud services, but growth in those areas has failed to offset weakness elsewhere.

-Last month, IBM paid $1.5 billion to Globalfoundries to take over its loss-making semiconductor unit.
+Last month, IBM paid $1.5 billion (937.55 million pounds) to Globalfoundries to take over its loss-making semiconductor unit.

 (Reporting by Rishika Sadam in Bangalore; Editing by Gopakumar Warrier)